determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 Here is an example demonstrating how an experiment configuration can be split into a reusable template and a simplified configuration.

-Consider the experiment configuration below:
+Consider the following experiment configuration:

 .. code:: yaml